Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

     ```
     * intensity represents the reflection strength as a float.
 * Echo Pose:
-    * Default: Echo sensor pose in the vehicle frame.
+    * Default: sensor pose in the vehicle frame.
     * External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.